YuqiL1/yuqil1.github.io/_pages/about.md

 # Welcome!

 I am Yuqi Li, a Ph.D. student in Integrated Life Sciences (Physics) at the Academy for Advanced Interdisciplinary Studies, Peking University, under the supervision of [Prof. Yuchao Yang](http://yuchaolab.cn/index.html) and [Prof. Yaoyu Tao](https://taoyaoyu.github.io/).
-My research interests focus on computational neuroscience，neuromorphic computing, in-memory computing circuits and architectures, and memristor-based memory and associated architectures.
+My research interests focus on computational neuroscience, neuromorphic computing, in-memory computing circuits and architectures, and memristor-based memory and associated architectures.
 I received B.S.E in Bioengineering from College of Life and Health Sciences, Northeastern University, in 2022 and got the China National Scholarship.

 # 🔥 News